sammcint/Data-Engineer-Nanodegree-Projects-Udacity/Project-06-Capstone/ReadMe.md

 #### **Sectors**
-	-*SectorId* int: Id of the sector
+	- *SectorId* int: Id of the sector
-	-*Name* varchar: Name of the Sector
+	- *Name* varchar: Name of the Sector

 #### **Industries**
-	-*IndustryId* int: Id of the industry
+	- *IndustryId* int: Id of the industry
-	-*IndustryName* varchar: Name of the Industry
+	- *IndustryName* varchar: Name of the Industry

 #### **ERD**